 How could hiking be this hot?
 LOL.
 What’s more, I was climbing Teapot Mountain while having a fever (which I realized only much later).

 Look at the locals who were in the know of things.
 They were covered up from head to toes with hats, sunglasses, scarf, gloves, long-sleeved tops and long tights.
 Even their ears were protected.
 LOL.
 They were brilliant!

 And look at us.
-We were dressed like amateurs in T-shirt, shorts and no hats.
+We were dressed like amateurs in T-shirts, shorts and no hats.

 Come on, who knew such an easy hike on paved ground could be made difficult by the angry sun?